Cancer - penis; Squamous cell cancer - penis; Glansectomy; Partial penectomy

 - Surgery - cuts out and removes the cancer

-If the tumor is small or near the tip of the penis, surgery may be done to remove only the cancerous part of the penis.
+If the tumor is small or near the tip of the penis, surgery may be done to remove only the cancerous part of the penis where the cancer is found.
 Depending on the exact location, this is called a glansectomy or partial penectomy.
 Laser surgery may be used to treat some tumors.

 Joining a support group where members share common experiences and problems may help relieve the stress associated with diagnosis and treatment of cancer of the penis.

 The outcome can be good with early diagnosis and treatment.
-The 5-year survival rate for cancer of the penis is 65%.
-Urination and sexual function can often be maintained, even when a large part of the penis is removed.
+Urination and sexual function can often be maintained.

 When to Contact a Medical Professional